Quang-Vinh/Search-Engine/README.md

 # Search-Engine
-Search Engine project for CSI4107 - Information Retrieval
+Search Engine project for CSI4107 - Information Retrieval.
+Search engine built on top of UofO courses collection and the reuters text collection.

 ## Setup

  Required packages are:

- - Python <= 3.7
+ - Python 3.7
  - Kivy
  - Nltk
  - Numpy